BlueJayLouche/nievePool/README.md

 *   **Configurable Settings:** Load and save parameters, mappings, input sources, and device preferences via `settings.xml`.
 *   **Debug Overlay:** Toggleable display showing performance, parameter values, input status, and audio analysis.

+## Acknowledgements

+This project is heavily based on the fantastic work of Andrei Jay on the original [waaaave_pool](https://github.com/ex-zee-ex/waaaave_pool).
+Many thanks for the inspiration and foundational code!

 ## Setup & Running

 1.  **Install openFrameworks:** Follow the setup guide for your operating system on the [openFrameworks website](https://openframeworks.cc/setup/).